106 N 79th Street, Seattle, WA 98103

 It is called the sacrament of Reconciliation, because it imparts to the sinner the love of God who reconciles: "Be reconciled to God."
 He who lives by God's merciful love is ready to respond to the Lord's call: "Go; first be reconciled to your brother."

-Fall 2020: During the current COVID-19 crisis, Father is offering reconciliation prior to the Saturday 5pm vigil mass, by appointment.
-Please contact the parish office at 206-782-2810 or by email to smarty@stjohnsea.org to request an appointment.
+Father offers reconciliation at 4:30pm, prior to the Saturday 5pm vigil mass.
+Please contact the parish office at 206-782-2810 or by email to smarty@stjohnsea.org to request an appointment if this time does not work for you.

-Twice a year, during Advent and Lent, we have parish-wide Evening of Mercy events, which include prayer and the opportunity for individual reconciliation and adoration.
-We are hoping to be able to offer these events in 2020-please check with the parish office as to whether we are able to hold them during the COVID-19 crisis.
+Twice a year, during Advent and Lent, we have parish-wide Evening of Mercy-Parish Penance events, which include prayer and the opportunity for individual reconciliation and adoration.

 If you are in need of reconciliation, and the set times do not fit your schedule, please contact us to make an appointment with Father. (please call or email the parish office to book a meeting with Father Crispin 206-782-2810)